Planar lattices do not recover from forest fires: Proof of Theorem 4

-Before diving into the actual proof, let us mention that this type of computation has already appeared in \cite{Kes86IIC,BCKS} for the study of the moments of the volume of critical percolation clusters.
-There the one-arm version of the bound \eqref{eq:bad_bound} was used.
-For this purpose, the bound \eqref{eq:bad_bound} is sufficient, and the analysis is much simpler.
-The fundamental reason is that the one arm exponent is smaller than $2$, making the sum $\sum_k k\pi_1(k)$ divergent, whereas the six-arm exponent is strictly larger than $2$, and the corresponding sum converges.
-In a following paper \cite{K13}, the first author shall use the refined counting arguments below for the one-arm case, to deduce sharper upper bounds for the volume of critical clusters.
+Before diving into the actual proof, we mention that a simplified one-arm version of this argument already appeared in \cite{Kes86IIC,BCKS} for the study of the moments of the volume of the largest critical percolation cluster in $\Lambda_n$.
+It was shown there that the $k$th moment of this quantity is bounded above by $k!(C n^2\pi_1(n))^k$ for a constant $C > 0$.
+Contrary to the argument presented here, in \cite{Kes86IIC,BCKS} blobs only need to be studied up to their first time of merger, and the resulting bound~(\ref{eq:bad_bound}) (with $\pi_6$ replaced by $\pi_1$) suffices.
+The fundamental reason for which~(\ref{eq:bad_bound}) suffices in that case is that the one-arm exponent is smaller than $2$, hence $\sum_{k = 1}^n k\pi_1(k) = O(n^2\pi_1(n))$.
+The six-arm exponent, however, is larger than $2$, and the series $\sum_{k = 1}^{\infty} k\pi_6(k)$ converges, thus requiring a more sophisticated analysis.

+In \cite{K13}, the first author applies the refined counting arguments presented here to the one-arm case in order to derive an improved upper bound of $(Cn^2\pi_1(n/\sqrt{k}))^k$ for the $k$th moment of the volume of the largest critical cluster in $\Lambda_{n}$.
 These arguments lead to large deviation bounds for the volumes of large critical percolation clusters.